Thadeu/Emmet.tmplugin/README.md

-# Emmet plugin for TextMate editor Mac OS X El Capitan
+# Emmet plugin for TextMate2 editor Mac OS X El Capitan

 ## How to install ##